 - 3 tablespoons dill relish

-- With a fork, smash the yolks until crumbly.
+With a fork, mash the yolks until crumbly.